Friday, December 19, 2014

 Twelve Boats a Bobbing:

-Any Sunday afternoon at North Beach a collection of yachts and mega-yachts can be seen anchored just off shore while their passengers enjoy a dip in the warm aqua-coloured sea water.
-These yachts are a fairly recent phenomenon as Isla was originally a fishing community.
+Any Sunday afternoon at North Beach, a collection of yachts and mega-yachts can be seen anchored just offshore while their passengers enjoy a dip in the warm aqua-coloured seawater.
+These yachts are a fairly recent phenomenon, as Isla was originally a fishing community.
 Walk any beach on the west side of the island and you will see numerous small multi-coloured panga-style boats pulled up on the beaches waiting for the work day to begin.

 Eleven

-Loungers Laying:
+Loungers Lying:

-Starting at seven in the morning the employees of the beach restaurants and bars begin to get organized for the day, setting out sun loungers and umbrellas for potential customers.
+Starting at seven in the morning, the employees of the beach restaurants and bars begin to get organized for the day, setting out sun loungers and umbrellas for potential customers.

 Lawrie tried to train me to do that at our casa.
 It didn't work out so well for him.